horaklukas/modeler/README.md

   </s>
 * <s>dont allow to move table outside canvas</s>
 * <s>change mouse cursor type to four-arrow when moving table</s>
-* create system of counting best point to connect relation

 ### Relation
 * multiple relations on same table side
 * types of relation - identifying, non-identifyig
+* fix not disabled opossite points when counting path connection points
+* cancel creating of relation if second point not defined
 * <s>create new object - relationship between tables</s>
-* cancel creating of relation if second point not defined
 * <s>fix the problem of uncomplete relation when table is at bottom of canvas
 </s> _probably happens, when size of canvas changes, eg. when resizing Chrome
  developer console_
 * <s>get the relation between tables broken instead of straight</s>
-* fix not disabled opossite points when counting path connection points

 ### Model
+* create autodesigner that space out object holded as data
 * <s>create object that holds actual model - its table and relations</s>
 * <s>holds methods for placing object to canvas</s>